amason445/bond_default_aggregation/README.md

 `P(X = n) = ∑ P(Ratingᵢ) × P(X = n | Ratingᵢ)`

 This conforms to the [Law of Total Probability](https://en.wikipedia.org/wiki/Law_of_total_probability) since the portfolio is weighted by each respective credit rating.
 So, this model assumes the following:
-- Bond Defaults are independent
+- Bond defaults are independent
 - Default rates are derived from credit rating
 - Portfolio weights by rating accurate reflect the underlying investment portfolio

 ## Input Parameters
-The below table is arbitrarily defined and used to define the structure of the portfolio.
+The below table is arbitrarily defined and reflects the structure of a hypothetical bond portfolio.
 It is defined and brought into the module as a dictionary.
-Since the module iterates over this dynamically, more or less credit ratings could be addes to the input.
-Currently, the most important factors are the Portfolio Weight and the Default Rate.
-Additionally, a number of bonds in the portfolio is needed to perform the analysis.
+Since the module iterates over this dynamically, more or less credit ratings could be added to the input set.
+Currently, this module only depends on the Portfolio Weight and the Default Rate factors as well as the total number of bonds in the portfolio.

 | Credit Rating | Portfolio Weight | Default Rate |
 |---------------|--------|--------------|
 | AAA           | 0.40   | 0.025        |